otrv4/otrv4-prekey-server/otrv4-prekey-server.md

          [Prekey Message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message)
          section of the OTRv4 specification.
    1. Discard any invalid or duplicated Prekey Messages.
-1. Server stores the Prekey Messages associated with the identity.
+1. The Prekey Server stores the Prekey Messages associated with the identity.
-1. Server sends an acknowledgment that the operation succeeded in the form of a "Success" message.
+1. The Prekey Server sends an acknowledgment that the operation succeeded in the form of a "Success" message.
 See [Success Message](#success-message) for details.

 ## Retrieving Prekey Ensembles